hartwigmedical/hmftools/sv-linx/README_VIS.md

 # Dependencies
+LINX writes a set of 'VIS' files in a specific format which form the base data to generate the visualisation.
+The visualisation tool only depends on these files for data and so in principle any tool could provide SV & CNA data in this format.

-LINX visualisation requires CIRCOS to be installed as well as a number of R dependencies that can be installed with the commands:
+Additionally, LINX visualisation requires CIRCOS to be installed as well as a number of R dependencies that can be installed with the commands:
 ```
     install.packages("tidyr")
     install.packages("dplyr")